Murray runs for 2 TDs, Cardinals roll past Washington 30-15

 The teams traded turnovers in an eventful first quarter.
 Murray’s pass into coverage was picked off by Landon Collins, giving Washington great field position at the Arizona 19.
 Three plays later, Haskins fumbled after getting hit on the arm by Phillips and Chandler Jones snagged the ball out of the air.

-Arizona went three-and-out and had to punt, but got the ball right back when Steven Sims fumbled on the return.
-The Cardinals followed with a six-play touchdown drive capped by Murray’s 14-yard run.
+Arizona went three-and-out on the ensuing possession and had to punt, but got the ball right back when Steven Sims fumbled on the return.
+The Cardinals followed with a six-play touchdown drive capped by Murray’s 14-yard touchdown run.

 The shifty second-year quarterback got some good blocking on the right side and then slipped between two would-be tacklers to coast into the end zone.